 \section{Introduction}

-The rapid proliferation of Unmanned Aerial Vehicles (UAVs) has enabled transformative applications in logistics, agriculture, inspection, emergency response, and transportation \cite{robotics12020053}, while simultaneously introducing acute risks to safety, privacy, and critical infrastructure \cite{nguyen2025effective}.
-High-profile disruptions near airports, increasing reports of unauthorized flights over sensitive facilities, and the use of UAVs in illicit operations underscore the operational need for reliable, scalable counter‑UAV systems \cite{basak2021combined}.
-Early and effective detection and identification are essential components of any response strategy. \cite{allahham2020deep}.
+{The rapid proliferation of Unmanned Aerial Vehicles (UAVs) has enabled transformative applications in logistics, agriculture, inspection, emergency response, and transportation \cite{robotics12020053}, while simultaneously introducing acute risks to safety, privacy, and critical infrastructure \cite{nguyen2025effective}.
+High-profile disruptions near airports, increasing reports of unauthorized flights over sensitive facilities, and the use of UAVs in illicit operations underscore the operational need for reliable, scalable counter-UAV systems \cite{basak2021combined}.
+Early and effective detection and identification are essential components of any response strategy~\cite{allahham2020deep}.}

-Traditional sensing modalities, radar, vision, and acoustics, exhibit strengths but also notable failure modes: sensitivity to environmental conditions, limited long-range performance for small targets, reliance on line-of-sight or favorable lighting, or high deployment costs.
-Radio-Frequency (RF) sensing offers complementary advantages.
+{Traditional sensing modalities such as radar, vision, and acoustics exhibit complementary strengths but also notable failure modes.
+Radar can struggle with small targets at long range, vision systems depend on favorable lighting and line-of-sight conditions, and acoustic sensors suffer from limited detection range and high sensitivity to ambient noise.
+All three can incur substantial deployment costs.
+Radio-Frequency (RF) sensing offers distinct advantages.
 Because most consumer and professional drones maintain continuous RF links for command-and-control and video transmission, RF-based systems can detect and characterize targets day or night, in non-line-of-sight scenarios, and at comparatively low cost.
-Moreover, RF captures are intrinsically rich for learning, carrying device, protocol, and operator signatures across diverse channels \cite{mo2022deep}.
+Moreover, RF captures are intrinsically rich for learning, carrying device, protocol, and operator signatures across diverse channels~\cite{mo2022deep}.}

-Despite these advantages, progress in Machine Learning (ML) for RF-based drone perception has lagged behind other domains.
+{Despite these advantages, progress in Machine Learning (ML) for RF-based drone perception has lagged behind other domains.
 A central barrier is the absence of broad, standardized benchmarks and tools.
 Existing datasets are often narrow in class diversity and limited in raw volume; many are collected in relatively clean environments with narrow Signal-to-Noise Ratio (SNR) ranges and weak interference diversity.